 Here are the top class types for fine motor skills:

 Arts and crafts always require fine motor skills, whether your child is painting, drawing, cutting, or sculpting.
-These activities work on a variety of fine motor skills, including hand strengthening, finger dexterity, and hand-eye coordination.
+These activities work on a variety of motor skills, including hand strengthening, finger dexterity, and hand-eye coordination.
 When your child is engaged in an art project he is practicing gripping different tools and manipulating objects, all while having so much fun he doesn’t even notice the hard work he’s putting in!

 Music classes are another great way to work on these skills.
-Instruments are all controlled by hands, and many instruments require very advanced fine motor skills.
+Instruments are all controlled by hands, and many instruments require very advanced motor skills.
 Music classes involving shakers, drums, and bells are wonderful opportunities for infants and young toddlers to practice grasping, banging, and moving in a coordinated manner to a rhythm.
 Learning to play instruments such as the piano and guitar provide older children with opportunities to strengthen the intrinsic muscles of their hand and practice finger isolation, or using each of their fingers separately.
 Here is a list of energetic Music classes

 Art, music, and gym classes are all available to book through GoBambino so you can help your child improve his fine motor skills starting today!